YASA: Scalable Multi-Language Taint Analysis on the Unified AST at Ant Group: Methodology

 \subsubsection{AST to UAST Transformation.}

 To transform language-specific ASTs into the UAST representation, we developed three distinct transformation rules.

-\textit{Rule\#1: Direct Mapping Rules.} Direct mapping rules handle AST nodes that correspond directly to preserved language-specific nodes or universal nodes in the UAST.
-For language-specific nodes, these rules retain constructs with critical semantics, ensuring their syntax and semantics are preserved.
-Examples include Python's \texttt{ast.Yield} → \texttt{YieldExpression} and Go's \texttt{DereferenceExpression}, both of which are retained as they represent unique constructs in their respective languages.
+\textit{Rule\#1: Direct Mapping Rules.} Direct mapping rules handle AST nodes that correspond directly to preserved language-specific nodes or universal nodes.
+For language-specific nodes, UAST retains their syntax and semantics.
+Examples include Python's \texttt{ast.Yield} → \texttt{YieldExpression}, which is retained as it represents unique constructs.
 For universal nodes, direct mapping allows for straightforward conversions without structural modifications, such as Python's \texttt{ast.If} → \texttt{IfStatement}.

 \textit{Rule\#2: Structural Transformation Rules.} Structural transformation rules address AST nodes that map to universal nodes in the UAST but require aggregation or restructuring to unify cross-language variations.
-These rules transform language-specific structural patterns into semantically equivalent and shared UAST representations, ensuring universal nodes provide a common foundation across languages.
+These rules transform language-specific structural patterns into semantically equivalent UAST representations.
 Examples include \texttt{RangeStatement}, which serves as a universal representation for loop constructs across languages, such as Python's \texttt{ast.For}, JavaScript's for-of, Java's enhanced for, and Go's range constructs.

 \textit{Rule\#3: Desugaring Rules.} Desugaring rules systematically decompose language-specific syntactic sugar that corresponds to reducible nodes, transforming high-level constructs into equivalent combinations of invariant, aggregated, or preserved UAST nodes.
 These rules normalize syntactic convenience features into their underlying computational semantics, simplifying representation while preserving semantics.
 Examples include Python's list comprehensions (\texttt{ast.ListComp}) desugared into \texttt{Sequence} nodes, represented as a combination of \texttt{VariableDeclaration} for temporary variables, \texttt{RangeStatement} for iteration, and a final reference to the temporary variable.
-Similarly, \texttt{ast.Lambda} expressions are converted to standard \texttt{FunctionDefinition} nodes, and f-strings (\texttt{ast.JoinedStr}) are desugared into \texttt{BinaryExpression} chains.